-While President Trump and members of Congress have recently made prescription drug addiction a leading issue, some of the largest problems have been, and still can be, found in the U.S. Capitol.
+While President Trump and members of Congress have recently made prescription drug addiction a leading issue, some of the highest rates of addiction have been, and still can be, found in the U.S. capital.
 The number of drug overdose deaths, which are mostly from prescription drugs, has increased by more than 55 percent since 1999.
 According to a 2014-2015 National Drug Survey on Drug Use and Health, 70,000 D.C. residents suffered from substance dependence or a substance use disorder.
 Teens and young adults have been impacted as well.
 In 2015, 13.5 percent of D.C. students took a prescription drug without receiving a doctor’s authorization.
 Notably, female students reported the highest prescription drug misuse, with 4,035 cases in 2015.

 A 2017 WalletHub report ranked the District of Columbia number one for drug use and addiction.
 The report further showed that D.C. ranked first nationally in the percentage of adults who needed but did not receive treatment for prescription drug use.
 Additionally, D.C. ranked second in the percentage of teens and adults who admitted to prescription drug use in the past year.